DLTKDanJarvis/git-essential-training-5988161/gitStatusDemo.md

 demo file.
-And a change
+And another change
 new lone